kubermatic/kubeone/docs/manual-cluster-repair.md

 ```

 We are going to need an ID of the dead etcd member.
 To locate it, please check
-(by IP for example, or hostnames) your online instances list and find one from
+(by IP for example, or hostnames) your Nodes (`kubectl get node -owide`) in and
-the list above, that is not online anymore.
+find one from the list above, that is not online anymore.

-Locate and delete dead etcd member:
+Delete dead etcd member:
 ```bash
 etcdctl member remove 6713c8f2e74fb553
 Member 6713c8f2e74fb553 removed from cluster 4ec111e0dee094c3